isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

       Here's what you need to know in order to incorporate a Local Company.

       **Application Fee**
-      - $300 one-time registration fee
+      - One-time registration fee of $300
-      - Additional $40 for every Alternate Address (optional)
+      - Additional $40 for provision of each Alternate Address (optional)

       **Average Processing Time**
       - Usually approved within 15 minutes after registration fee is paid